Set Your Best Running Goals Ever For 2022

-Can you believe we are just weeks away from 2020?
-A brand-new decade awaits.
+Can you believe we are just a few days away from 2022?
 What will you achieve with your fitness and running goals?
 Let’s start planning now.
 Who’s in?

 Great for: new runners, beginners, or anyone stuck in a rut

 One of the easiest running goals to work on is frequency.
 Would you like to run one (or more) times extra per week?
 The benefit of increasing your training frequency is base fitness, strength, calorie burn, and embedding the habit.

 How to: simple, just decide how often you would like to run per week or per month, and prioritise the running sessions when you plan your diary.
 Don’t be over ambitious – you can always up the frequency again once this is your new normal.